corytaitchison/gene-brain-dynamics/README.md

 ## Files

-`final.m`: Main file used to correlate the gene data (neuroreceptor subsets) with the HCTSA time series features
+`final.m`: Main file used to correlate the gene data (neuroreceptor subsets) with the HCTSA time series features.

+`final_cluster.m`: Plots a t-SNE cluster plot of gene expression for each subset.

 ### Analysis Files